 Causes of Fatigue

 Generally, there is a reason for fatigue, and once discovered, it can be treated by medication, supplementation and lifestyle changes.
-Some common causes include:
+Some common causes of fatigue include:

 - This condition is the result of not having enough healthy blood cells to carry sufficient supplies of oxygen throughout the body.